Aliases for STT3B Gene

 - Source Of Immunodominant MHC-Associated Peptides Homolog 3 4

 - Oligosaccharyl Transferase Subunit STT3B 3 4

 - SIMP 3 4

 - STT3, Subunit Of The Oligosaccharyltransferase Complex, Homolog B (S. Cerevisiae) 2

 The protein encoded by this gene is a catalytic subunit of a protein complex that transfers oligosaccharides onto asparagine residues.
 Defects in this gene are a cause of congenital disorder of glycosylation Ix (CDG1X). [provided by RefSeq, Jun 2014]

 GeneCards Summary for STT3B Gene

-STT3B (STT3B, Subunit Of The Oligosaccharyltransferase Complex (Catalytic)) is a Protein Coding gene.
+STT3B (STT3B, Catalytic Subunit Of The Oligosaccharyltransferase Complex) is a Protein Coding gene.
 Diseases associated with STT3B include congenital disorder of glycosylation, type ix and stt3b-cdg.
-Among its related pathways are Metabolism and Protein processing in endoplasmic reticulum.
+Among its related pathways are Metabolism and Mechanisms of CFTR activation by S-nitrosoglutathione (normal and CF).
 GO annotations related to this gene include dolichyl-diphosphooligosaccharide-protein glycotransferase activity and oligosaccharyl transferase activity.
 An important paralog of this gene is STT3A.